 The Oregon State University Dietetic Internship (OSUDI) is one of a few dietetics internships with emphasis on the preparation of practitioners in senior care services.
-In addition, students can opt for a concentration in community nutrition services.
+In addition, students can opt for a concentration in community and primary care nutrition practice.

-All interns rotate through rotation sites, with training provided primarily as one-on-one with the preceptors.
-All core competencies and learning outcomes for Dietetic Internship Programs as specified in the 2012 CADE (now ACEND) Educational Requirements and Standards (ERAS) are met over the series of rotations.
+All interns rotate through sites, with training provided primarily as one-on-one with preceptors.
+All core competencies and learning outcomes for Dietetic Internship Programs as specified in the 2017 ACEND Standards are met over the series of rotations.

 The internship has two concentrations.
 One concentration, in senior nutrition care, provides interns with additional experience with the geriatric population in a variety of settings.
-Another concentration in community nutrition is met through rotations at OSU Extension, WIC programs, Oregon Dairy Council, school lunch, and University housing and dining, etc.
+Another concentration in community and primary care nutrition practice is met through rotations at OSU Extension, WIC programs, Oregon Dairy and Nutrition Council, University Housing and Dining, as well as primary care sites including Metropolitan Pediatrics, Yakima Valley Farm Workers Clinic, and Salem Health.

-The internship curriculum covers the required ACEND competencies and learning outcomes consistent with the 2012 ERAS and with the following times:
+The internship curriculum covers the required ACEND competencies and learning outcomes consistent with the 2017 Standards and with the following schedule:

 The internship can be completed on a full-time basis in approximately 9.5 months (including planned experiences, orientation, didactic hours, vacation, and staff relief).